duckdb/duckdb-web/docs/guides/performance/how-to-tune-workloads.md

 ## Querying Remote Files

 DuckDB uses synchronous IO when reading remote files.
 This means that each DuckDB thread can make at most one HTTP request at a time.
-If a query must make many small requests over the network, increasing DuckDB’s `threads` setting to larger than the total number of CPU cores (approx. 2-5 times CPU cores) can improve parallelism and performance.
+If a query must make many small requests over the network, increasing DuckDB's [`threads` setting](../../sql/pragmas#memory_limit-threads) to larger than the total number of CPU cores (approx. 2-5 times CPU cores) can improve parallelism and performance.

 ## Best Practices for Using Connections